Offering store credit

 If customers request to use their store credit in the payment collection stage, Digital River calls this endpoint to determine whether it should be authorized.
 If your hosted service approves the request, Digital River applies the credit to the purchase.
 Otherwise, we prevent the customer from using it.

 When configuring your endpoint, you must enter a username and password.
-In both the payment authorization request and the removed store credit notification that Digital River sends to your service, these credentials are transmitted using the basic authentication scheme.
+In both the and the that Digital River sends to your service, these credentials are transmitted using the basic authentication scheme.

-If you want to give customers the option to use their store credit in a Prebuilt Checkout or the Payment component, then the body of your create checkout-session request must include options.storeCredits[]
+If you want to give customers the option to use their store credit in a Prebuilt Checkout or the Payment component, then the body of your must include .

 In the payment collection stage, customers might request to use that credit.
-Once successfully applied to the transaction, they might also want to remove that payment option.
+Once it has been successfully applied to the transaction, they might also want to remove that payment option.

 For details on handling both scenarios, refer to Attaching store credit and Removing store credit.